binarykitchen/find-remove/README.md

 var result = findRemove('/temp', {extensions: ['.bak', '.log']});
 ```

-the return value 'result' is a json object with successfully deleted files. if you output 'result' to the console, you will get something like this:
+the return value 'result' is a json object with successfully deleted files. if you output `result` to the console, you will get something like this:

 ```
 {